 The graduation project is a 45 EC research project on a topic related to Electrical Engineering, supervised by a staff member of the faculty of Electrical Engineering.
-It can be carried out internally of externally agreed upon by student and supervisor.
+It can be carried out within one of our nine research groups, outside the department, outside the university or abroad.
 A graduation project of 45 EC takes 32 weeks full-time without breaks.
-For students who started in 2015-2016, 2016-2017 or 2017-2018, the graduation project is still 40 EC corresponding with 28 weeks full-time without breaks, A student is allowed to start the graduation project if at most 10 credits of his electives are still open and the rest of the program is completed.
+For students who started in 2015-2016, 2016-2017 or 2017-2018, the graduation project is still 40 EC corresponding with 28 weeks full-time without breaks.
+A student is allowed to start the graduation project if at most 10 credits of his electives are still open and the rest of the program is completed.
 Before starting the graduation work, a student and his supervisor set up a contract which specifies project details and summarizes study progress so far.
-Progress and final results are presented in a halfway presentation, in a final presentation and in a paper.
-The professional skills academic writing and presenting are also part of the assessment.
-The assessment is done by a panel which is appointed by the examination committee.
+Halfway through the graduation, the progress and results up to that moment are presented in a halfway presentation.
+At the end of the graduation, the final results are presented in a final presentation and in a paper.
+The professional skills academic writing and presenting scientific information are also part of the assessment.
+During the halfway evaluation, feedback is given on the professional skills.
+The feedback can then be used for the final evaluation in which the professional skills are also assessed.
+The assessment is done by a panel which is appointed by the Examination Committee.
 A graduation project may have to be preceded by lab trainings in order to be able to handle equipment and emergency situations safely.
 For the graduation project, additional Examination Regulation rules apply (Articles 15, 17, 19, 21, 26, 35).

 For non-EU/EEA-students doing an external graduation project in the Netherlands, an additional graduation agreement (the NUFFIC Training Agreement) is mandatory.
 This training agreement can be downloaded from the NUFFIC site.
 Dutch law requires that copies of the agreement are kept by both the internship provider and TU/e.
 You can find more information at the Study In Holland-website.
 The training agreement should be signed by Mrs. Jolie van Wevelingen, managing director of the departments of Electrical Engineering and Applied Physics.
 Please, hand in a printed version of the training agreement to Mrs. Monique Hunck, Flux 0.158.
 The signed agreement will be ready for you the next day.

-You can find a graduation project using the Master Market Place.
-It is a web application where you can have a look at available graduation projects of our research groups.
-You may already be familiar with this system because it has similar features as the BEP market place.
-However, for the Master Market Place, graduation projects are continuously updated throughout the year.
+You can find a graduation project in the Master Market Place, an online platform where you can browse through available graduation projects of our research groups.
+In the Master Market Place, graduation projects are continuously updated throughout the year.

 The graduation project is concluded by writing a graduation paper between 8 to 12 pages (conform IEEE publications format), which describes the project and its results, and is ready to be submitted as a regular contribution to a periodical.